Hijabi Bridal

 No guide to modern Muslim wedding dresses for US Muslim brides would be complete without the lehenga and sharara — the two most beloved wedding dress types in South Asian Islamic wedding tradition, and both fully represented in Hijabi Bridal's curated collections.

 Modern lehenga design styles in 2026 update the traditional silhouette with contemporary colors and patterns: dusty rose, sage green, and soft lilac are emerging alongside the classic red and gold.
-Fabric and textures in modern lehenga designs include lightweight net overlays on silk bases, creating a layered effect that adds volume without the weight of older construction methods.
+Fabric and textures in modern lehenga designs include lace and organza overlays with lightweight embroidery without the weight of older construction methods.
 Embroidery on modern lehenga styles tends toward cleaner, more geometric patterns compared to the dense all-over coverage of traditional designs — a shift that appeals to younger US Muslim brides who want cultural resonance with a contemporary edit.

 Sharara design styles — wide, flared trousers paired with a long embroidered tunic — are one of the strongest wedding fashion statements of 2026.
 Their naturally modest construction makes them ideal Islamic wedding attire without requiring any modification, and their dramatic silhouette reads as genuinely fashion-forward in a way that resonates with US Muslim fashion influencers and their audiences.
+Trending in this category is shiny fabric that's slightly holographic and gives a more detailed cut with silver embroidery.
 Browse Hijabi Bridal's sharara collection for 2026 styles in silk, velvet, and chiffon.

 Fabric and Textures: What Defines Modern Muslim Wedding Fashion